tom-bjorkholm/config_as_json/README.md

 - `config_as_json.Config`
   The base class for derived configuration classes.
+- `config_as_json.ConfigNesting` and `config_as_json.ConfigNestingKind`
+  Declarative metadata for nested configuration objects.
+- `config_as_json.ReadOldConfiguration`
+  Base class for backward-compatible old-file normalization rules.
 - `config_as_json.config_factory_from_json`
   Select among several configuration classes by inspecting JSON input.
 - `config_as_json.ConfigAutoChangeHook`